lizette-rabuya/spellchecker-buildkite-plugin/README.md

 # spellchecker-buildkite-plugin
-An Buildkite plugin exercise that runs a spell check on specific files within a build.
+A Buildkite plugin exercise that runs a spell check on specific files within a build.